pantheon-systems/documentation/source/content/guides/wordpress-pantheon/05-plugins-recommended.md

 permalink: docs/guides/wordpress-pantheon/plugins-recommended
 ---

-This section provides WordPress plugins that Pantheon recommends using for various use cases.
+This section provides WordPress plugins that Pantheon recommends for various use cases.
 This is not a comprehensive list, and will continue to evolve over time.

 ## Pantheon Maintained Plugins

-These plugins are built and maintained by Pantheon and will improve site compatibility and performance with Pantheon.
+The plugins listed below are built and maintained by Pantheon and will improve site compatibility and performance on the Pantheon platform.
 Use of these plugins is included in the [Scope of Support](/guides/support/).

 ### Pantheon Advanced Page Cache